igorgaming/js-events/README.md

 ```

 # Using getters to simplify extending
-As you could see in the example above, we need to call `.setEvents()` every time we expand the list of events when extends the parent class.
+As you could see in the example above, we need to call `.setEvents()` in `constructor()` every time we expand the list of events when extends the parent class.
 This is not very convenient, however, this is how classes work in javascript.
 We can get around this by using getters.
 This will avoid calling `.setEvents()` every time when extending parent class.